Active Aging is the New Normal

 Aging is no longer a bad word.
 We are all getting older; however, staying active, seeking ways to live longer, better, and staying connected with family and friends is an ongoing trend.
 As a result, we are increasingly attracted to senior living communities for our family members or ourselves that promote and support these wellness expectations.

-Pi and the Active Wellness team are creating active aging spaces, partnering with senior living communities and others to integrate fitness and wellness amenities.
 Our thought process: Aging isn’t synonymous with decline, particularly with the right approach to exercise and nutrition.
-Nutrition and exercise have a proven impact on health span, as borne out by years of research, according to Elizabeth Studebaker, Active Wellness senior marketing manager.
+Nutrition and exercise have a proven impact on health span, as borne out by years of research.
+It is well established that healthy nutrition and physical activity are key lifestyle factors that modulate lifelong health, according to the author of “Integrated Role of Nutrition and Physical Activity for Lifelong Health”.

 Older adults who prioritize longevity and aging well seek senior living options that enable them to accomplish their life goals.
 Increasingly, this means settings with not only a fitness center but a wellness center that provides activities, services, and education that promote health and well-being.
 This may mean a spa-like setting that offers services like red light or cold therapy, along with traditional services such as facials and massages.
-“We have partnerships with various vendors to enable the provision of these types of amenities,” said Studebaker.
 Residents should be able to pick and choose the services and amenities they want and receive personalized, focused wellness support.

 Several key elements of an effective wellness effort in senior living include:

-• Identification of areas/spaces that are available for new wellness programming.
+• Identification of areas/spaces available for new wellness programming.
 If some programs or amenities can’t be held onsite, consider adjacencies and partnerships to enable easy resident participation.
-Each person needs a simple program that meets them where they are and is enjoyable to follow,” Studebaker said.
+Each person needs a simple program that meets them where they are and is enjoyable to follow.

 • A vibrant, engaged community.
-“When done well, the wellness center becomes a part of a daily routine that is never missed.
-It’s where the community gathers, engages in shared activities, and learns together about health and wellbeing,” she said.
+The wellness center becomes a part of a daily routine that is never missed.
+It’s where the community gathers, engages in shared activities, and learns together about health and wellbeing.

 • Top-notch staff.
 This not only means people who are skilled and well-trained, but also individuals who know the residents and are engaged in the community.